As more adults compete with teens and college students for summer jobs, you need all the help you can get.

 Your family business

-At home i.e. get paid for chores or odd jobs in your house and/or the neighbors'
+At home i.e. get paid for chores or odd jobs in your house or in the neighborhood

 Get your parents to ask their friends